 In 1981, four public school educators founded the not-for-profit Center for Responsive Schools (CRS).
 Their vision was to bring together social and academic learning throughout the school day.
 That vision led to the creation of the Responsive Classroom approach to teaching and learning.

 What is the Responsive Classroom approach?

-Responsive Classroom is a widely used, research- and evidence-based approach to education that is associated with greater teacher effectiveness, higher student achievement, and improved school climate.
+Responsive Classroom is a widely used, research-based approach to education that is associated with greater teacher effectiveness, higher student achievement, and improved school climate.
 The goal of the Responsive Classroom approach is to create a safe, joyful and challenging learning environment for every child.

 What is distinctive about the Responsive Classroom approach?